 ‘Hello!
 It is the last week of the session already.
 When “Work Communication” finishes, we might have a couple more students join us with “Working Effectively with others” for the next 4 weeks.
 We took a test to wrap up the class and gave a presentation as well.
 The presentations were about “Work Communication” but since we learned a lot, we had to choose one special thing that we like from the class.’

 It’s amazing how quickly time flies when you’re busy learning and having fun.
 You definitely cover a lot of content in one class.

-‘This Monday was British Columbia day, which was holiday.
+‘This Monday was British Columbia day, which was a holiday.
 So, we began on Tuesday.
 We learned Nonverbal communication such as notes, emails, letters, and memos.
-Also we learned “The 7 Cs of Communication – A checklist for clear communication”
+Also, we learned “The 7 Cs of Communication – A checklist for clear communication”